Welcome to LE PETIT LOGIS

 Among these 9 rooms, one has disability access.

 Large indoor parking closed at night and secure.

-Reception open from 8am to 2pm and from 5:15pm to 9pm (For other arrival times, contact us)
+Reception open from 5pm to 8pm (For other arrival times, contact us)

 Château de Chinon

 Chinon, a small town of great renown, surrounded by precious vineyards, offers visitors its narrow cobbled streets with half-timbered houses and its lively little squares, under the protective eye of its monumental fortress, and its prestigious visitors Joan of Arc and Richard the Lionheart.

 The best way to visit Chinon is on foot: from its fortress which towers over the town you can reach the town centre either by taking the venerable flights of paved steps or the much more contemporary glass lift.
 Many houses full of character, churches and collegiate churches line the streets where the pedestrians rule and can make their way to the banks of the River Vienne, the beach and the guinguette for a delightful spot of lazing around.